How to Write a Dissertation Introduction?

 Background and Context:

-The use of Social Media has increased drastically…which affects various aspects of daily life, including education.
-Most of the students in high schools spend their time on platforms like Instagram, X and Snapchat, which can highly affect their academic performance.
 Some studies highlight that social media is a distraction, while some mention its potential as a tool for better education (Smith, 2023).

 Research Problem:

 This dissertation focuses on how social media usage affects a student’s life.
-But despite extensive research on social media, there is very less working in practice on how social media can affect a student’s study habits and academic outcomes.
+But despite extensive research on social media, there is very little working in practice on how social media can affect a student’s study habits and academic outcomes.

 Research Objectives:

-• To assess the use of social media among university students.
+- To assess the use of social media among university students.

-• To identify the relationship between social media and academic performance.
+- To identify the relationship between social media and academic performance.

-• To evaluate the potential benefits of a social media platform.
+- To evaluate the potential benefits of a social media platform.

 Methodology Outline: